rabalais/card_converter/README.md

 ## Install Instructions

-You can install the program by downloading the provided .zip file and unzipping it.
+You can install the program by clicking install at the bottom AFTER reading this.
 Leave all files in the folder including the .exe!

 ## Use Instructions